Skip Navigation

 62. Shares

-Shares are units of ownership in part of a company’s total stock
+Shares are units of ownership in a company’s stock.

 63. Stock Market Holidays